Australia's Abbott set to inherit economy others would envy

 He noted that while instability in some emerging markets, such as India and Brazil, had garnered a lot of headlines, those countries accounted for only 12 to 13 percent of global output.

-In comparison, the economies that were stabilising, which includes China, were four times larger at 55 percent of output.
+In comparison, the economies that were stabilizing, which includes China, were four times larger at 55 percent of output.

 "This suggests greater upside risks, than downside risks, to global growth from here."